 By making the correspondence between electrical networks and square dissections, it becomes possible by enumerating all electrical networks with a given number of edges, to produce all possible simple tilings of rectangles with a given number of squares.

-3-connected planar graphs are equivalent to the '1-skeletons' (i.e. edges and vertices) of polyhedra, this is known as Steinitz's theorem.
+3-connected planar graphs are equivalent to the '1-skeletons' (i.e. edges and vertices) of polyhedra, this is known as Steinitz's theorem (A graph G is the edge graph of a polyhedron iff G is a simple planar graph which is 3-connected).
 Whitney proved 3-connected planar graphs have a unique embedding up to homeomorphisms of the non-oriented sphere, i.e. a unique planar map.
 This means the problem of enumerating polyhedra is the same as enumerating 3-connected planar graphs.
 These are also called c-nets, in Tutte's words 'The term "c-net" is sometimes used for a 3-connected map, circuits of 1 or 2 edges being excluded'.
 [A c-net is also used to mean a rooted 3-connected planar map, ie a 3-connected planar map with a directed distinguished edge at the outer face.]
 Tutte developed a theory for exhaustively creating c-nets.
 Tutte did this with his Wheel Theorem and also developed enumeration formulae to estimate the numbers of c-nets by edge.

 Duijvestijn and Bouwkamp created c-nets by computer using this theory.
 The method created many duplicate c-nets so a major computational effort went into eliminating them.
 Recently new techniques for producing c-nets have been developed, these include Brendan MacKay and Gunnar Brinkmann's plantri which generates exactly one member of each isomorphism class for many types of planar graph, and A Direct Decomposition of 3-Connected Planar Graphs by Bodirsky, Gropl, Johanssen, and Kang.